yurinoviello/manim/README.md

 - `manim/mobject/text/text_mobject.py`: There is a single font available.
 - `manim/scene/scene.py`: The first and last frame of each scene is saved into the `./animations/frames` folder.

-IMPORTANT: We excpect that this `manim` version is executed inside the `AI-metaphors`.
+IMPORTANT: We expect that this `manim` version is executed inside `AI-metaphors`.

 ## Table of Contents: